John Lewis Partnership names former Sainsbury's director James Bailey as new Waitrose boss

-LONDON (Reuters) - Britain’s John Lewis Partnership [JLPLC.UL] has appointed James Bailey, a former director of Sainsbury’s (SBRY.L), to be the new boss of its upmarket supermarket chain Waitrose, it said on Wednesday.
+LONDON, April 29 (Reuters) - Britain’s John Lewis Partnership has appointed James Bailey, a former director of Sainsbury’s, to be the new boss of its upmarket supermarket chain Waitrose, it said on Wednesday.

 Bailey was named as executive director Waitrose, succeeding Rob Collins who left the group earlier this year following a restructuring of the employee-owned partnership’s management.
 He will start immediately.